unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 Stashing
-Git provides an easy way of stashing uncommmited changes so that we can return to them later, without having to make unnecessary commits.
-This affects staged and unstaged changes.
+Temporarily save (stash) uncommitted changes without committing them.
+Useful when switching tasks.
+Affects both staged and unstaged changes.

-You can add multiple stashes onto the stack of stashes.
-They will all be stashed in the order you added them.
+You can stash multiple times — Git maintains a stack of stashes.

 Checkout
-The git checkout command is thought to be overloaded, which is what lead to the addition of the git switch and git restore commands.
-We can use checkout to create branches, switch to new branches, restore files, and undo history.
+git checkout can be used to switch branches, restore files, or create new branches.
+Its overloaded use led to the introduction of git switch and git restore.

 Detached HEAD
-A state where HEAD points to a specific commit, not a branch.
-Changes made here won’t belong to any branch unless explicitly saved.
+Occurs when HEAD points to a specific commit, not a branch.

-HEAD is usally a pointer to the current branch reference.
-The branch reference is a pointer to the last commit made on a particular branch.

-When we make a new commit, the branch pointer is updated to reflect the new commit.
-The HEAD remains the same, because it's pointing at the branch reference.

-HEAD points to master, not the commit hash.
+Commits made here are not part of any branch unless explicitly saved.

+HEAD usually points to a branch reference, which in turn points to a commit.

 Git Reset
-Suppose you've just made a couple of commits on the master branch, but you actually meant to make them on a separate branch instead.
-To undo those commits you can use git reset

-This will reset the repo back to a specific commit.
+Used to undo commits.
+Moves the branch pointer backward to a prior commit.
+Removes the commits from history.

+Useful when commits haven’t been shared with others.
 The commits are gone.

 Git Revert
-This is similar to git reset in that they both undo changes, but they accomplish it in different ways.

-Reset actually moves the branch pointer backwards, eliminating commits.

-Revert instead creates a brand new commit which reverses/undos the changes from a commit.
-Because it results in a new commit, you will b prompted to enter a commit message.

-Both reset and revert help us reverse changes, but there is a significant difference when it comes to collaboration.

-If you want to reverse some commits that other people already have on their machines, you should use revert.

-If you want to reverse commits that you havne't shared with others, use reset and no one will ever known.
+Undoes changes by creating a new commit that reverses a previous one.

+Unlike reset, it preserves history.
+Ideal for undoing shared commits.

+Use reset for private changes; revert for public ones.

 Remote
-Before pushing to Github, we need to tell Git about the remote repository on Github.
-A "destination" needs to be setup to push to.

-In Git these "destinations" are referred to as remotes.
-Each remote is simply a URL where the hosted repository is.
+A remote is a Git "destination" (URL) for syncing repositories — e.g., GitHub.
+Before pushing, configure a remote with git remote add.

 Origin
-This is a conventional Git remote name, but it is not at all special.
-It is just a name for a URL.

-When we clone a Github repo, the default remote name setup is called origin.
-It can be canged but most people leave it.
+By convention, origin is the default name for a remote after cloning.
+It’s just a label and can be renamed.

-Remote Tracking Branch Reference
+Remote Tracking Branches
-A reference to the state of the master branch on the remote.
-Like a bookmark pointing to the last known commit on the master branch on origin.

-These references are read-only for the local repository and cannot be moved or changed directly; they only update when you interact with the remote repository, typically via commands like git fetch, git pull, or git push.
+Local references (like origin/master) to remote branches.
+These are updated by fetch/pull/push but are read-only locally.

 Fetching
-Allows us to download changes from a remote repository, BUT those changes will not be automatically integrated into our working files.

-It lets you see what others have bene working on, without having to merge those changes into your local repo.

-Think of it as "please go and get the latest information from Github, but don't screw up my working directory."
+Downloads remote updates, but doesn't merge them into your working branch.
+Useful for reviewing changes without affecting your code.

 Pulling
-Like fetch but updates the HEAD branch with whatever changes are retrieved from the remote.

-Think of as "go and download data from Github AND immediately update my local repo with those changes"
+Fetches and integrates remote changes into your current branch.

-Github Gists
+GitHub Gists
-A simple way to share code snippets and useful fragments with others.
-Gists are much easier to create, but offer far fewer features than a typical repository.
+Used to share code snippets or short scripts.
+Easier to create than full repos but with fewer features.

-Github Pages
+GitHub Pages
 Public webpages that are hosted and published via Github.
-It does not support server-side code like Python, Ruby, or Node.
-Just HTML/CSS/JS.

-User Site
-There is one user site per Github account.
-This is where you could host a portfolio site or some form of personal website.
-The default url is based on your Github username, following this pattern: username.github.io though you can change this.

-Project Sites
-You get unlimited project sites, each Github repo can have a corresponding hosted website.
-It's as simple as telling Github which specific branch contains the web content.
-The default urls follow this pattern: username.github.io/repo-name
+(HTML/CSS/JS only).
+No server-side code.

+    1 user site
+    username.github.io

+    unlimited project sites
+    username.github.io/repo-name

 Centralized Workflow
-Everyone works on master / main.
-AKA The most basic workflow possible.

-The simplest collaborative workflow is to have everyone work on a single branch.
-It is straightforward and can work for small teams, but it has quite a few shortcomings.
+Everyone commits directly to main/master.
+Simple but prone to conflicts in larger teams.

 Feature Branches